 After that, the drug store space became a Thomas Cook Travel Agency.
 Today, Conrad's Bike Shop and the Tudor Garden Nail Salon stand in its place.

-At right, a 1941 rendering of the drug store's location on the southwest corner of No. 25.
+Above right, a 1941 rendering of the drug store's location in No. 25.

 |The drug store was originally named Old English Tudor Chemists.
 Above, a 1944 ad offering everything from sunglasses to beach bags to leg makeup ‒ owing to the wartime nylon shortage.|